goonairplanes/goonairplanes/docs/client-side.md

 - **Alpine.js** (default): A minimal framework for composing JavaScript behavior in your markup
 - **jQuery**: A feature-rich JavaScript library for DOM manipulation and AJAX
+- **Petite-Vue**: A minimal subset of Vue optimized for progressive enhancement
 - **Vanilla JS**: No library, just plain JavaScript

 ### How to Select a Library